neocliff/my-make-things/README.md

 definitions of tools, etc used in this project
 * build_system/build_library/compiler_rules.mk - define's the
 default recipes to comile, etc
+* build_system/build_utilities/post_build_strip.sh - a toy script
+that accepts a single parameter, a binary, and strips the symbols, debug information, etc.

 Now files for individual components that we are building...